josselinlbe/talentwork/app/routes/docs/learning-center/guides/upgrade/saasrock-releases.md

 routePath: "",
 },
 {
-title: "SaasRock releases",
+title: "Talentwork releases",
 routePath:
 "/docs/learning-center/guides/upgrade/saasrock-releases",
 },
 ]}
 />

-# SaasRock releases
+# Talentwork releases

-The following steps are my recommendation to constantly stay up to date with SaasRock releases.
+The following steps are my recommendation to constantly stay up to date with Talentwork releases.

 <WarningBanner title="WARNING">
-  There will be constant breaking changes until SaasRock is stable.
+  There will be constant breaking changes until Talentwork is stable.
   This gives me the flexibility to add new features with freedom.
 </WarningBanner>

-💿 Create a private GitHub repository with the SaasRock's latest release.
+💿 Create a private GitHub repository with the Talentwork's latest release.

-💿 Set SaasRock as the upstream
+💿 Set Talentwork as the upstream

 ```shell
 git remote add upstream https://github.com/AlexandroMtzG/saasrock.git